alexbosworth/ln-service/README.md

 Note: `id` is not supported in LND versions 0.11.0 and below

+`methods` is not supported in LND versions 0.11.0 and below

     {
       [id]: <Macaroon Id Positive Numeric String>
       [is_ok_to_adjust_peers]: <Can Add or Remove Peers Bool>